biell/alti-server/README.md

   * **/upload ladder [map]**<br>
     Upload the map `map` FROM http://altituderank.com/ and save it to the server in the maps directory.
-The name`map`  must be exacly the same as the name of the file but without the *.altx* extension.
+The name `map` must be exacly the same as the name of the file but without the *.altx* extension.
+    If the uploaded map is not currently listed in the server configuration file, it will be added.
+However, the server must be restarted for the map to be added to the maplist and rotation.

+  * **/upload tinyupload [key]**<br>
+    Upload the map stored on http://s000.tinyupload.com/ with the *file_id* of `key` and save it to the server in the maps directory.
+The key should be a 20 digit decimal number, you do not need to provide the rest of the URL.
+Get the map name from the tinyupload website, and name the map in the maps directory from that scraped web content.
     If the uploaded map is not currently listed in the server configuration file, it will be added.
 However, the server must be restarted for the map to be added to the maplist and rotation.